Schlieplab/PstClassifierSeqan/README.md

 The output is as a `.tree` file which for, each node, contains the forward and reverse counts of each child as well as the index of the (PST) children of that node.

+The algorithms are highly parallel, and at time of implementation, much faster than other current VLMC construction algorithms, depending on parameter selection.

+## Citation

+Publication pending...

 ## Usage

 Example: